mwaeckerlin/docker.js/README.md

 # docker.js

-NodeJS Module for Handling ans Displaying Docker Information
+NodeJS Module for Handling and Displaying Docker Information